VDA5050/VDA5050/VDA5050_EN.md

 # 1 Foreword

-The objective of this recommendation is to facilitate the integration and efficient operation of mobile robot fleets under the supervision of a centralized master control system.
-This is achieved through the implementation of a standardized, vendor-neutral communication interface that enables interoperability between the master control system and individual mobile robots.
+The objective of this recommendation is to facilitate the integration and efficient operation of mobile robot fleets under the supervision of a centralized fleet control system.
+This is achieved through the implementation of a standardized, vendor-neutral communication interface that enables interoperability between the fleet control system and individual mobile robots.
 The specification for this interface was jointly developed by the Verband der Automobilindustrie e.
 V. (VDA) and the VDMA e.
 V..
 Stakeholders are invited to submit proposals for modifications or enhancements to the interface.
 Such proposals shall be submitted via the GitHub-Repository (https://github.com/vda5050/vda5050).
 The contribution to this document via GitHub is greatly appreciated.